 Here are some methods Michelangelo would have used to carve all his statues:

-- Clay Model – Recently, some clay models have been discovered that are believed to be Michelangelo’s clay models of his sculptures.
-Michelangelo would have more than likely worked from a clay or wax model of what he would carve.
+• Clay Model – Recently, some clay models believed to be Michelangelo’s clay models of his sculptures have been discovered.
+Michelangelo would have likely worked from a clay or wax model of what he would carve.

-- Terracotta Model – Once he had the clay or wax model perfected, he would then make a terracotta model that could be presented and shown to the art patron.
+• Terracotta Model – Once he had the clay or wax model perfected, he would make a terracotta model to be presented and shown to the art patron.
 The plaster could have been used to make the terracotta model or its basis.

-- Smaller Models – Sometimes, Michelangelo would cut a smaller model out of marble before cutting the large-scale model.
+• Smaller Models – Sometimes, Michelangelo would cut a smaller model out of marble before cutting a large-scale model.
 This would have allowed him to study the model thoroughly.

-- Pick The Marble Slab – An essential aspect of the carving would have been to pick a suitable marble slab.
-The marble piece would need to be the right size, quality, and color.
-He would not have wanted to see apparent flaws or issues, and we assume he was involved to ensure the suitable marble was picked for the statue.
+• Pick The Marble Slab – An essential aspect of the carving would have been to pick a suitable marble slab.
+The marble piece must be the right size, quality, and color.
+He would not have wanted to see apparent flaws or issues, and we assume he ensured that suitable marble was picked for the statue.

-- Transport The Marble – Marble is extremely heavy, and even today, with all our modern equipment, it is not easy to transport.
-This would have been extremely difficult during the 15th and 16th centuries; it was necessary to have the marble moved to a location or studio where he could adequately work on the marble piece.
+• Transport The Marble – Marble is extremely heavy, and even today, with all our modern equipment, it is not easy to transport.
+This would have been extremely difficult during the 15th and 16th centuries; having the marble moved to a location or studio where he could adequately work on the marble piece was necessary.

-- Zero In On Torso First – It was said that usually, Michelangelo would zero in on the torso section of the statue first.
-Michelangelo had an excellent knowledge of the human body and proportion to usual judge exactly where the torso should be on the marble piece.
+• Zero In On Torso First – It was said that usually, Michelangelo would zero in on the torso section of the statue first.
+Michelangelo had an excellent knowledge of the human body and proportions to usually judge exactly where the torso should be on the marble piece.

-- Using Assistants – In working with marble, a lot of hard work must be done to chisel away large chunks of the marble.
-Michelangelo probably also had other sketches, models, and details so that assistants could help him with some of these parts of the process.
+• Using Assistants – In working with marble, a lot of hard work must be done to chisel away large chunks of the marble.
+Michelangelo probably also had other sketches, models, and details so that assistants could help him with some of these process parts.

 He would have then refined his carving and his work.
-He is using some other chisel tools to make sure to do all the detailed work on the statue.
-Michelangelo would have done all the detail work to ensure it was right.
+He uses other chisel tools to do all the detailed work on the statue.
+Michelangelo would have done all the detailed work to ensure it was right.

-We know that Michelangelo would use models for his carving as some of the terracotta models were given away, or he would use the wax models to cast bronze of the same statue.
-Some of these bronze models as the Medici Madona statue, still survive today.
+We know that Michelangelo would use models for his carvings as some of the terracotta models were given away, or he would use wax models to cast bronze of the same statue.
+Some bronze models, such as the Medici Madona statue, still survive today.
 Michelangelo presented this bronze to the Archbishop of Florence, Giovanni Salviati, and the statue remained with the family until 1830.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!